sokolovdp/14_pre_commit_hook/README.md

 # Quadratic Equations Solver

-pre-commit[.py] is script file which run python unit-test code tests.py before committing changes
+pre-commit[.py] is script file which run python unit-test code from tests.py before committing changes in the quadratic_equation.py

 # Usage